msimonetto/sh1-level-editor/docs/Chunk Naming Conventions.md

 # IPD Naming Conventions

-This document outlines the conventions used for naming `.IPD` (map/world geometry) files in the game.
-Based on analysis of the `data/original/complete` directory and the game's file table, the filenames follow a strict structural pattern that denotes both the **logical map location** and the **relative chunk coordinates**.
+This document describes the naming convention for `.IPD` (map/world geometry) files.
+The convention is **engine-enforced**: `Map_MakeIpdGrid` in the PC port decomp scans filenames with this exact pattern to build the spatial chunk grid at runtime.
+Filenames follow a strict structural pattern that denotes both the **local map location** (prefix) and the **relative chunk coordinates** (last four characters).

 ## File Name Structure